eascodes/100-days-code/log.md

 **Thoughts** The last few exercises in the module with recursion stumped me.
 I was able to get through them but don't have a great grasp on recursion yet.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 21: November 15, 2021

+**Today's Progress**: Today I started on a new project.
+I am making a business website for the bakery that my mom is hoping to start next year.
+I created the HTML & CSS files for the website, and began setting up my HTML code structure.

+**Thoughts** It feels nice to get back to HTML & CSS after working with JavaScript for a few days.
+I'm really excited about this project!

+**Link(s) to work** https://github.com/eascodes?tab=repositories